lelutin/scout/README.md

 # License

-Tomtom is licensed under the BSD license as mentioned in all source code files.
+Tomtom can be used, distributed and modified.
+All files are under a BSD license as mentioned in all source code files with the exception of the "format-subst.pl" script.
+The latter is under a GPLv2 license.
+"format-subst.pl" was written by Avery Pennarun for the "bup" project.

-A copy of the license should be available with the source code.
+A copy of the BSD license should be available with the source code.
+Also, a short license notice can be found in all files.

 [Github]: http://github.com/lelutin/tomtom